LesFerch/WinSetView/Manual.md

 Clicking the **Columns** button brings up the column (properties) selection page for the current folder type.
 Column headings, in Explorer Details view, correspond to file and folder *properties*.

-The items displayed include all system properties.
-Also, as of version 2.95, the seven [Icaros](https://github.com/Xanashi/Icaros) media properties will be shown at the end of the list if the Icaros property handler is installed (which may come via a "codec pack").
+The items displayed include all system properties that exist on all Windows computers.

+As of version 2.95, the seven [Icaros](https://github.com/Xanashi/Icaros) media properties will be shown at the end of the list if the Icaros property handler is installed (which may come via a "codec pack").
 The Icaros properties will be shown in the current language if a translation exists, otherwise English will be shown.

+These System and Icaros properties are read from files in the **Languages** folder.

+As of version 2.97, all remaining shell properties, provided by third-party apps, are imported to the **Columns** list when WinSetView starts.
+These properties are labelled using the current system language.
+Changing the language in WinSetView will not change the display language of these additional properties.

 The top left of the page includes the same **Help** and **Re-center** buttons that are found on the main page.
 This is followed by the column re-order button **⮀** and then the name of the currently selected folder type (or *Global*).